Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Spacetime Limits

 \subsection{The Schwarzschild scenario}

 In the Schwarzschild scenario, the parameter $\eta$ is understood as a small deviation from the Schwarzschild geometry.
-Therefore, the characteristic length scale of the space time is given by $\lambda =r_H$.
-Moreover, to recover the Schwarzschild geometry as $\eta\rightarrow 0$, one must ensure that the black hole horizon is at a fixed surface $\sigma_H$, independent of $\kappa$.
+Therefore, the characteristic length scale of the spacetime is given by $\lambda =r_H$.
+Moreover, to recover the Schwarzschild geometry as $\eta\rightarrow 0$, one must ensure that the black hole horizon is at a fixed surface $\sigma_H$, independent of $\eta$.